Modernising Monaco: how to get more F1 overtaking at the Grand Prix?

 Related article

 “Focus is the key.
-If you can keep the concentration for each corner, each lap, you won’t make a mistake,” said Valtteri Bottas ahead of this year’s race.
+If you can keep the concentration for each corner, each lap, you won’t make a mistake,” said Valtteri Bottas ahead of last year’s race.
 “It’s a lot about precision,” added Pierre Gasly.
 “It’s all about being very precise with your lines, being millimetres away from the rails everywhere, really nailing the braking points.
 This sort of risk that brings more adrenaline to it.”

 Monaco’s F1 future is secure until 2025, but what then?
 Is it possible to adapt the circuit that could make the racing as compelling as qualifying?